JensKauteren/Aha-Halo-Web/README.md

 There are a lot of bugs!
 BE WARNED!
 ## 🖥 How to use

-Open [this link](http://ahahalo.github.io/Aha-Halo-Web/) to view the app in your browser.
+Open [this link](http://ahahalo.github.io/Aha-Halo-Web/) to use the app in your browser.